Frequently asked questions and answers about letting property.

 What is ARLA?

 The Association of Residential Lettings Agents (ARLA) is the leading professional and regulatory body for letting agents in the UK.
 ARLA is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
 Remember, letting agents are not regulated by law.
-JNP choose to be members of a regulatory body.
+The JNP Partnership choose to be members of a regulatory body.

 What is TPO?